An Efficient TLS 1.3 Handshake Protocol with VC Certificate Type: Transport Layer Security

+We achieve these objectives by leveraging the \texttt{client\_certificate\_type} and \texttt{server\_certificate\_type} extensions introduced by RFC-7250~\cite{rfc7250} in the TLS 1.3 handshake protocol.
+These two extensions are used to negotiate certificate types different than X.509 certificates.
 We added the \texttt{VC} certificate type to the already existing \texttt{X.509} and \texttt{RawPublicKey} types to enable the use of VCs.
 The exchange of the messages in the TLS handshake with the new certificate type is represented in Fig.\ref{fig:vc-tls-hs}.
 The client sends the two extensions in the \texttt{ClientHello} indicating the support for the \texttt{VC} certificate type for both client and server authentication.
-The server sends the two extensions in the \texttt{EncryptedExtensions} message selecting the \texttt{VC} type from the list presented by the client for both the client and the server.
+The server sends the two extensions in the \texttt{EncryptedExtensions} message, selecting the \texttt{VC} type from the list presented by the client for both the client and the server.

 We also added a new extension called \texttt{did\_methods}.
 The extension indicates the DID methods a TLS endpoint supports (\emph{i.e.}, the ledgers it can interact with) to resolve the peer's DID document.
-The structure of the extension retains the same syntax of all the other extensions as in RFC-8446~\cite{rfc8446} and it is shown below:\\

-The list of existing DID methods is currently maintained by the W3C in~\cite{DID-registry}.
+The structure of the extension retains the same syntax of all the other extensions as in RFC-8446~\cite{rfc8446} and it is shown below: The list of existing DID methods is currently maintained by the W3C in~\cite{DID-registry}.
 Each DID method is expressed in the form of a string.
 We propose a DIDMethod enum to map these strings into integer values for easiness of implementation.
 The \texttt{extension\_data} field carries the DIDMethodList structure.

 The \texttt{did\_methods} is sent in the \texttt{ClientHello} and \texttt{EncryptedExtensions} messages.
 A client that sends the \texttt{server\_certificate\_type} extension containing the \texttt{VC} certificate type must also send the \texttt{did\_methods} extension.
-Similarly a server that selects \texttt{VC} as the certificate type for the \texttt{client\_certificate\_type} extension must also send the \texttt{did\_methods} extension.
+Similarly, a server that selects \texttt{VC} as the certificate type for the \texttt{client\_certificate\_type} extension must also send the \texttt{did\_methods} extension.
 A server must send a list of DID Methods both client and server share if it receives the \texttt{did\_methods} extension from the client.

 During the authentication phase, the server must check that the DID in its VC belongs to one of the DLTs present in the list of DID methods received by the peer, otherwise it must abort the session.

 Then, the server sends the VC in the \texttt{Certificate} message and proves its identity through the \texttt{CertificateVerify} message.
 The signature is computed with the $sk$ of the server over the hash of all the handshake messages exchanged up to that point.
 Its content includes the \texttt{ClientHello.random} and the \texttt{ServerHello.random}, which provide randomness, and the VC of the server.
 This replicates the design principle of the current SSI model that we discussed in section~\ref{sec:ssi} where a Holder wraps the VC and a nonce received from the Verifier into a VP, signs it and sends it back to the latter for authentication.